Ayresome

 Ayresome is an area of Middlesbrough, North Yorkshire, England.
-The settlement developed on West Lane and in some areas takes on the roads name.
+The settlement developed on West Lane and in some areas takes on the road's name.
 Most of the original settlement on the West Lane and the nearby original settlement of Newport became separated from the rest of the area’s population when the A66 road was built in the 1980s.

 Etymology

 The name is made up of the elements "Ayre-" (also found in the River Aire) and dative plural "hūsum", the most likely meaning of Ayresome is therefore "river houses".

 History

-During the A66's construction in the 1980s, the West Lane became two cul-de-sac roads: the road, Newport Lane and a new road to Ayresome Green Lane were all renamed to Acklam Road.The original southern end of the road was renamed Nursery Lane.
+During the A66's construction in the 1980s, the West Lane became two cul-de-sac roads: the road, Newport Lane and a new road to Ayresome Green Lane were all renamed to Acklam Road.
+The original southern end of the road was renamed Nursery Lane.

 Over a third of the properties were void to the direct south west of Middlesbrough centre becoming part of the New Deal for Communities (organised by the West Middlesbrough Neighbourhood Trust) as a programme for housing renewal in 1999.
 Work then started on acquiring and demolishing 412 houses in preparation for redevelopment and (in 2004) Bellway Homes was appointed to lead the £50 million redevelopment.

 West Lane Hospital (no longer on the West Lane due to the road renaming) was renamed Acklam Road Hospital when it was taken over by a different trust in 2021.